-The display setup can be adjusted at any time from the Display setup dialog, activated by pressing and holding the MENU key.
+The display setup can be adjusted at any time from the Display setup dialog, activated by pressing the power key.

 The following options are available:

-- Backlight level: Adjusts the backlight level from Min (10%) to Max (100%) in 10% increments - When the Backlight level field is active, subsequent presses on the MENU key adjusts backlight level in decrements of 30% - Display group: Defines which network group the unit belongs to - Night mode: Activates/deactivates the night mode color palette - Night mode color: Sets the night mode color palette - Invert day color: Changes the background color for the pages from default black to white - Sleep: Turns the backlight for screen and keys off to save power - → Note: All changes made to the display setup will apply to all units belonging to the same display group.
-For more information about network groups, refer to "Network groups" on page 45.
+- Backlight level: Adjusts the backlight level from Min (10%) to Max (100%) in 10% increments - When the Backlight level field is active, subsequent presses on the power key adjusts backlight level in decrements of 30% - Display group: Defines which network group the unit belongs to - Night mode: Activates/deactivates the night mode color palette - Night mode color: Sets the night mode color palette - Invert day color: Changes the background color for the pages from default black to white - Sleep: Turns the backlight for screen and keys off to save power - → Note: All changes made to the display setup will apply to all units belonging to the same display group.
+For more information about network groups, refer to "Network groups" on page 47. - → Note: The system will switch to Standby mode when Sleep mode is activated.